ElfIncredible/Telco-Customer-Churn---ML-Prediction/README.md

  - Checking for missing values
  - Analyzing the distribution of certain categorical columns.
 ### Data visualization
+Perform a comprehensive exploratory data analysis (EDA) using a combination of histograms, KDE plots, bar charts, box plots, scatter plots, and geospatial visualizations.
+This analysis provides deep insights into customer demographics, behavior, and churn patterns, which can be useful for developing targeted strategies to improve customer retention and satisfaction.
 ### Encoding
+Encode the specified categorical columns in the DataFrame into numerical values, which are often required for machine learning models that cannot handle categorical data directly.
+The mappings dictionary retains the mapping information, which can be useful for interpreting the encoded values or for inverse transformations if needed.
 ### Separating Features and Targets
+Prepare the data for machine learning by separating the features (input variables) and the target variable (output variable).
+The features X contain all the relevant information needed to make predictions, while y contains the values that the model aims to predict.
+This separation is a common practice in machine learning to facilitate model training and evaluation.
 ### Scaling the data
 ### Split data into training and testing data
 ### Model training - Random Forest Classifier